amomen9/amomen9/README.md

 - 📫 How to reach me.
 Reach me at amomen@gmail.com
 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/
 - I love commands!
 Hail to commands instead of visualization!!
+- General note!
+If you want to learn from repository and do not want to change it, simply clone it instead of forking it, and if you fork it, try to make it private if you can.

 <!---
 amomen9/amomen9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.